 Professor of Art and Art History

-Associate Dean for Study Abroad & International Programs
+Associate Dean of Study Abroad

 Professor Russo’s teaching interests include ancient, medieval, and Islamic art and architecture, historiography, and women in the Middle Ages.
 Fusing these interests is his emphasis on an interdisciplinary approach to understanding art in its historical and cultural context.
 This approach has been formed through his academic work in history and his involvement in archaeology which includes excavations of an early fourth-century Roman imperial complex on the Palatine Hill in Rome, Italy and a twelfth-century medieval townhouse in Canterbury, England.